jpfreeley/jpfreeley/_posts/2016-10-02-GA-DSI-Project-02.md

 The dataset which was originally presented consisted of 317 rows of data from the year 2000.
 After some exploratory data analysis, it was determined that the sample was too small for adequately testing the hypothesis.

 A larger dataset was found which included over 300,000 rows of data spanning all years of the Billboard Hot 100 charts.
 The dataset is available [here](http://www.modestinsights.com/wp-content/uploads/2015/03/all_billboard_data.txt) in Pipe Separated Format (PSV).
 The important thing to note for this new dataset was that song titles were repeated rows for each week that they were on the charts.
-Therefore, a pivot table was used to flatten the repeated rows to 1 record per song.
+Therefore, a pivot table was used to flatten the repeated rows to 1 record per song using MAXimum 'overall weeks on chart'.
 In addition, there were some songs which had slight variations in their titles and therefore were counted multiple times in the dataset.

 A full description of the dataset can be found below.

 -	Name: all_billboard_data.txt
 -	Delimiter: "\|"
 -	Records: 343545
--	Sources: web scraped from [the ultimate music database](http://www.umdmusic.com/default.asp?Lang=English&Chart=D)
+-	Sources: web scraped by [Michael Kling][7c9ad3db] from [the ultimate music database](http://www.umdmusic.com/default.asp?Lang=English&Chart=D)
 -	Previously used: [Modest Insights - Analyzing the Billboard Hot 100](http://www.modestinsights.com/analyzing-the-billboard-hot-100/)
 -	Columns:
 	-	**pos** - current position on chart - integer